Bigg Boss 11: Puneesh Sharma Is The Most Underestimated Finalist; Watch His BB 11 Journey!

 Bigg Boss 11 will end today (January 14) and everyone is talking about the three contestants - Hina Khan, Shilpa Shinde and Vikas Gupta.
 The fans and most of the celebrities are rooting for Hina, Vikas and Shilpa!

-What about Puneesh Sharma, who was the only commoner who reached the finale.
-Why is he underestimated among the other three finalists!
+What about Puneesh Sharma, who was the only commoner who reached the finale?
+Why he is underestimated among the other three finalists?
 Have a look at his journey and read on to know why we feel he deserves to win the show...

 Puneesh Stood For His Love